Dental Crowns Plano

 Dr. Antoon will usually recommend a dental crown for a tooth that:

-• Needs to be protected after undergoing root canal therapy
+- Needs to be protected after undergoing root canal treatment

 The Dental Crown Process